HeinDuijf/DiversityAbility/README.md

 This repository
 investigates the collective problem-solving capacities of teams in a new formal
-framework: a (probabilistic) source reliability model.
+framework: a (probabilistic) evidential sources model.
 We consider three types of
 teams:
 1. Expert teams consisting of the best-performing agents;
 2. Diverse teams consisting of a (cognitively) diverse set of agents;